camille-004/attribution-modeling/README.md

 > A coalition of players cooperates, and obtains a certain overall gain from that cooperation.
 Since some players may contribute more to the coalition than others or may possess different bargaining power, what final distribution of generated surplus among the players should arise in any particular game?
 Or phrased differently: how important is each player to the overall cooperation, and what payoff can he or she reasonably expect?
 The Shapley value provides one possible answer to this question.

 The campaign channels act as the players here.
 The various ways (subsets) in which channels interact with accounts throughout the journey are the coalitions.
-The characteristic function, $v$, assigns a value to each outcome (conversion), and the conversion represents the payoff when the channels work together of the journey.
+The characteristic function, *v*, assigns a value to each outcome (conversion), and the conversion represents the payoff when the channels work together of the journey.
 This might also be represented by revenue, or the total number of sales conversions, etc.

 #### Formal Definition
 A **coalitional game** is a set *N* of *n* players and a function *v* that maps subsets of players to real numbers: *v: 2^N --> R*